walaoRIKI/nft-collectibles-blender-python/README.md

 cd scripts
 ```

-In your favorite text/code editor, open *gen_metadata.py* and *gen_model.py*.

-Then, set the value of each setting in script files.
+Set the value of each setting in script files.
 In particular, **PROJECT_DIR should be set to the absolute path to this repository you cloned.**

 In *gen_metadata.py*,